MikelMNJ/starter-app/README.md

 * Loop through all reducers asking for their initial state object.
 * Loop through all reducers and combine them, as functions, letting each manage their own "slice" of state.
 * Call `useReducer()` to get the complete state object as well as the dispatch function.
-* Memoize the array to prevent every subscribed component from updating if it's "slice" hasn't been touched.
+* Memoize the array to prevent every subscribed component from updating if it's "slice" hasn't been updated.
 * Pass the final `{ state, dispatch }` object to the `<AppContext.Provider />`.
 * Wrap `<App />` in *index.js* with `<AppProvider />`